guillermoandrae/guillermo/content/covid.md

 ]
 +++

 This is a quick project Guillermo threw together to keep track of confirmed COVID-19 cases.
-Read more about it [on Medium](https://medium.com/@guillermoandrae/building-an-unflashy-serverless-covid-19-tracker-with-aws-afb6f54ffc52).
+Read more about it [on Medium](https://medium.com/@guillermoandrae/building-an-unflashy-serverless-covid-19-tracker-with-aws-afb6f54ffc52). **This statistical information included here is outdated**!